 - Medical oncologists

 - Radiation oncologists

 These experts meet weekly as a tumor board to review patient cases and work together to deliver comprehensive, individualized care.
 As a result, each Moffitt patient receives the benefit of having multiple expert opinions at each phase of his or her evaluation and treatment.
-Additionally, our compassionate oncology nurses, social workers and dietitians provide a full range of supportive care to our pancreatic cancer patients.
+Additionally, our compassionate oncology nurses, social workers and dietitians provide a full range of supportive care to our patients.